mitre/fieldmanual/sphinx-docs/Plugin-library.md

 ##### Directions:
 *Note: OpenSSL must be installed on your system*
 1. In the root CALDERA directory, navigate to `plugins/ssl`.
-2. Remove the file `conf/insecure_certificate.pem`.
-3. In a terminal, paste the command `openssl req -x509 -newkey rsa:4096 -keyout conf/certificate.pem.key -out conf/certificate.pem -nodes` and press enter.
+2. In a terminal, paste the command `openssl req -x509 -newkey rsa:4096 -keyout conf/certificate.pem.key -out conf/certificate.pem -nodes` and press enter.
-4. This will prompt you for identifying details.
+3. This will prompt you for identifying details.
 Enter your country code when prompted.
 You may leave the rest blank by pressing enter.
-5. Copy the file `haproxy.conf` from the templates directory to the `conf` directory.
+4. Copy the file `haproxy.conf` from the templates directory to the `conf` directory.
-6. Open the file `conf/haproxy.conf` in a text editor.
+5. Open the file `conf/haproxy.conf` in a text editor.
-7. On the line `bind *:8443 ssl crt plugins/ssl/conf/insecure_certificate.pem`, replace `insecure_certificate.pem` with `certificate.pem`.
+6. On the line `bind *:8443 ssl crt plugins/ssl/conf/insecure_certificate.pem`, replace `insecure_certificate.pem` with `certificate.pem`.
-8. Save and close the file.
+7. Save and close the file.
 Congratulations!
 You are now using this plugin securely.

 ## Atomic